3 Tips for Building Your Own Homemade Mini Bike

 Buying a mini bike can take a decent bite out of your wallet.
-Even a mid-range model runs at around $400.
 But all is not lost, because it’s actually not too difficult to put together your own homemade mini bike.

 Also, it doesn’t have to cost you your shirt if you’re shrewd about finding the parts.

 1 – Find a Frame for Your Homemade Mini Bike

 You can’t have a homemade mini bike without a frame, the bones that hold the whole operation together.

 While you could go online and buy yourself a mini bike kit, if you’re trying to save money, or you just enjoy the hunt for parts.
 It may be a good idea to check sites like eBay or Craigslist for used frames.

 If you want to look local, mini bike frames can sometimes be found in junkyards and recycling centers.
 And a few quick calls might reward you with a steal of a deal.